 The travel game can be messy business!
 Whether you pack light on your trips, and regardless of how long or short they are, you always wind up with laundry.
-I’ve put together a quick guide on cleaning clothes while travelling.
+We’ve put together a quick guide on cleaning clothes while travelling.
 Fortunately, it’s really easy to stay on top of your laundry load if you plan ahead.
-I’ve learned during my travelling what works and what leaves a stinky bag.
+We’ve learned during our travels what works and what leaves a stinky bag.

 Clean clothes with a Scrubba Wash Bag